-Recycled Craft: Used Tin Can Planters
+Recycled Tin Can Planters Tutorial

+Adult supervision is required for this craft, as even coffee cans may have sharp edges.
 To create a unique miniature flower pot, you’ll need the following materials:

-An empty aluminum or tin can
+- An empty aluminum or tin can

-Nail and hammer or a screwdriver
+- Nail and hammer or a screwdriver

-Scraps of decorative paper or fabric
+- Scraps of decorative paper or fabric

-Decoupage glue, such as Mod Podge
+- Decoupage glue, such as Mod Podge

-A paintbrush or sponge-tipped applicator
+- A paintbrush or sponge-tipped applicator

-Paint, colored pencils, crayons or markers
+- Spray paint, acrylic paint, colored pencils, crayons or markers

-Herb or flower seeds
+- Herb / flower seeds or small plants

 To enhance the earth-friendly appeal of this craft project, use recycled paper.
 You can use brown paper from grocery or lunch bags or wrapping or tissue paper saved from your last celebration.
 Instead of paper, you can even use scraps of fabric cut from clothing you’re planning on donating.